Diagnosis of a Retinal Artery Occlusion

 - Reflexes of your pupil;

-- Photos of the retina;
+- Other photos of the retina;

-- Slit-lamp examination;
+- A slit-lamp examination;

 - Testing of side vision (visual field examination); and